ubi-coro/gymnasium-planar-robotics/docs/train_agents.rst

 Train Agents
 ============

-You can train your agents using either your environment or an environment contained in the GPR library.
+You can train your agents using either your environment or an environment contained in the GymPR library.
-Since GPR is designed, such that all environments follow standard RL APIs, it is possible to use common RL libraries, which contain implementations of RL algorithms, such as `Stable-Baselines3 <https://stable-baselines3.readthedocs.io/en/master/>`_
+Since GymPR is designed, such that all environments follow standard RL APIs, it is possible to use common RL libraries, which contain implementations of RL algorithms, such as `Stable-Baselines3 <https://stable-baselines3.readthedocs.io/en/master/>`_
 or `Tianshou <https://tianshou.org/en/stable/>`_.
 Since RL typically requires the management of a large number of hyper-parameters, we recommend the use of frameworks such as `Hydra <https://hydra.cc/>`_ or `hydra-zen <https://mit-ll-responsible-ai.github.io/hydra-zen/>`_ to configure complex